 What can online dating tell us about behavior?
 Ask Jessica Carbino.
-As Tinder’s Sociologist—and one of Fast Company’s Most Creative People of 2017—she offers an unparalleled look at relationships, technology, and decision-making.
+As Bumble (and formerly, Tinder’s) Sociologist—and one of Fast Company’s Most Creative People of 2017—she offers an unparalleled look at relationships, technology, and decision-making.
 Called the “Dr. Ruth of the swipe-right generation” (LA Weekly), Carbino delves into the data to share surprising insights on modern love—and life.

 She received her PhD. in sociology from UCLA.
 Her doctoral research has broadly focused on sex, dating, and relationships.
 Her dissertation, “Dating in the 21st Century,” used data from several online dating sites to answer the age-old question: “what do men and women want?”
 She is a native of Philadelphia, Pennsylvania and attended Emory University, where she graduated with High Honors in just three years.
 Prior to Emory, Carbino worked on Capitol Hill.

 More Than Love The Surprising Science (and Business) of Online Dating